conda-forge/r-ps-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: List, query and manipulate all system processes, on 'Windows', 'Linux' and 'macOS'
+Summary: List, query and manipulate all system processes, on 'Windows', 'Linux' and 'macOS'.